CyberSecuriTim/osticket-installation/README.md

       - Launch Configuration Wizard (after installation)
       - Standard Configuration
       - Username: root
-      - Password: (Assign your own password)
+      - Password: (Assign your password)

   - Open IIS Manager and run as administrator.
 Then open "PHP Manager" and register a new PHP version.